 - Clear course structure.
 You can build a clear course structure and set rules for moving between its sections.
 For example, learners may need to study a lecture first, then watch a video, and only then can they go to the final test.

 - Modularity.
 In a SCORM course, training material consists of standalone units, or modules.
 Each module can be used in any other course within the LMS.

 There are two existing versions of SCORM: 1.2 and 2004.
 Each version has its own technical features and advantages:

 Version 1.2 indicates the student’s progress in the report, that is, how much of the course the learner has studied.
 For instance, “Joe Student has studied 70% of the course.”
 If Joe has studied the whole course, the system will display the status “Completed”.

 SCORM 2004 gives us more detailed information.
 In addition to the progress and the status, it shows how many points Joe scored upon completing the course and passing the test.

-If you’ve already chosen an LMS, the main thing you need to know when creating an e-course is which SCORM version your LMS supports.
+If you’ve already have a SCORM compliant LMS, the main thing you need to know when creating an e-course is which SCORM version your LMS supports.

 Tools for Making SCORM Courses

 In the past, only professional programmers could develop SCORM courses.
 It was a technically complex process: developers manually built the e-course from a number of HTML pages, wrote the code that binds the course to the LMS, and then packed everything into a .zip archive.